darobin/bevy/README.md

 it for purely static content).
 This proxy also exposes a simple REST API that receives configuration commands that allows it to install, remove, start, stop, list, and describe the applications that Bevy is running for you.
-It knows how to fetch an app's content from either git or a local directory, and it knows how to run npm in order to install dependencies.
+It knows how to fetch an app's content from either git or a local directory, and it knows how to run npm in order to install dependencies from your repository.

 So the idea is this: once you have bevy up and running on a machine (which is trivial and only requires minimal configuration), all you need to deploy your Node apps is a tiny bit of extra